Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 />

 Comparison to the [dense baseline][#fig-5] is also very promising.
-Block sizes of 32 and 64 are faster than dense for all sparsity ratios, and block size 16 crossing the 1x boundary at 70% sparsity.
+Block sizes of 32 and 64 are faster than dense for almost all sparsity ratios, and block size 16 crossing the 1x boundary at 70% sparsity.
+The `float32` performance relative to the dense baseline for larger block sizes is starting to approach ideal behavior.
+That is, when the sparse kernel does not have any overhead associated with metadata lookups we could expect it to compute the result with a speedup proportional to the inverse of the sparsity; at 80% sparsity only 1/5 of the tensor values are specified and it should run about 5x faster.
+We are very close to this mark with ~3.5x and ~4.5x, for block size 32 and 64 respectively.
-This also represents a leap forward in the usability of sparse tensors.

 <img src="posts/improvements-to-bsr-matrix-multiplication-in-pytorch/bsr_dense_mm_float32_vs_dense.png"
     name="fig-5"